anaconda/anaconda-project/README.md

 also run on others' machines (or on your future machine after you reboot a few times and forget how your project works).

-The command `Anaconda project init DIRECTORY_NAME` creates a `anaconda-project.yml`, converting your project directory into a conda project.
+The command `anaconda-project init DIRECTORY_NAME` creates an `anaconda-project.yml`, converting your project directory into an Anaconda project.

 ## Put another way...

-Traditional build scripts such as `setup.py` automate "building" the project (going from source code to something runnable), while Anaconda project automates "running" the project (taking build artifacts and doing any necessary setup prior to executing them).
+Traditional build scripts such as `setup.py` automate "building" the project (going from source code to something runnable), while `anaconda-project` automates "running" the project (taking build artifacts and doing any necessary setup prior to executing them).

 ## Why?

  * Do you have a README with setup steps in it?
-You may find that it gets outdated, or that people don't read it, and then you have to help them diagnose the problem. `Anaconda project` automates the setup steps; the README can say "type `conda project run`" and that's it.
+You may find that it gets outdated, or that people don't read it, and then you have to help them diagnose the problem. `anaconda-project` automates the setup steps; the README can say "type `anaconda-project run`" and that's it.
- * Do you need everyone working on a project to have the same dependencies in their conda environment? `Anaconda project` automates environment creation and verifies that environments have the right versions of packages.
+ * Do you need everyone working on a project to have the same dependencies in their conda environment? `anaconda-project` automates environment creation and verifies that environments have the right versions of packages.
  * Do you sometimes include your personal passwords or secret keys in your code, because it's too complicated to do otherwise?
-   With `Anaconda project`, you can `os.getenv("DB_PASSWORD")` and configure `Anaconda project` to prompt the user for any missing credentials.
+   With `anaconda-project`, you can `os.getenv("DB_PASSWORD")` and configure `anaconda-project` to prompt the user for any missing credentials.
  * Do you want improved reproducibility?
-With `Anaconda project`, someone who wants to reproduce your analysis can ensure they have exactly the same setup that you have on your machine.
+With `anaconda-project`, someone who wants to reproduce your analysis can ensure they have exactly the same setup that you have on your machine.
  * Do you want to deploy your analysis as a web application?
 The